trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 20 July 2019.
+3.6.1

+ * Add "locknodes" and "lockedges" template parameters to GraphUI to allow question authors to reload answerbox with a particular graph and prevent students altering the topology.
+ * Add behat test for TableUI

+### 21 June 2019.
+3.6.0+

+ * Fix wrong default for useace in upgrade.php (thanks Mahmoud Kassaei).
+ * Fix snip method when displaying overly-long output containing multibyte strings (thanks Ivan Marichev).

 ### 26 February 2019.
 3.6.0+

  * Bug fix: the Reset Answer button was not working correctly with TableUI